-Why do I need a windscreen calibration?
+Why do I need a windscreen recalibration?

 What is the difference between dynamic and static calibration?

-We guarantee our work for a year after we have recalibrated a camera, or until the next recalibration event occurs, whichever occurs first.
+We guarantee our recalibration work for a year after we have recalibrated a camera, or until the next recalibration event occurs, whichever occurs first.

 Recalibration events include windscreen replacements, wheel alignments, change of wheels, tyres or geometry changes, faulty engine control unit or disconnection or partial removal of the camera from its mounting.
 The vehicle guide book should provide you with a full list of recalibration events for your vehicle.

 If the recalibration is defective, we will carry out another recalibration test for you, free of charge.

 You should tell us as soon as you become aware of any problem so we can fix it.